bluehands/EventSourcing/src/Playground/Meetup/Meetup/README.md

 ## Meetup example

-This is a minimal example demonstrating how event sourcing packages with the optional Funicular.Commands layer can be used.
+This is a minimal example demonstrating how event sourcing packages with the optional EventSourcing.Commands layer can be used.
 We set up an app for planning user group talks.
 Talks can be added by a speaker with some meta information an a maximum number of attendees.
 Attendees can register for talks and are added to the attendees list or a waitlist, if number of maximum number of attendees is exeeded.

 Our asp net core web application offers a graphql api with query, mutation and subscription endpoints.
 Multiple instances of the app can be run and every instance is notified via the event stream and updates its state accordingly.